Pomme-HenrietteYOUNG AUDIENCE - FAMILY

 The actress Ariane Rousseau and the Alfama Quartet created "Le Rêve d'Ariane" in 2011, a fine and playful show in which young and old alike can discover the history and evolution of the string quartet through the centuries.
 Since its creation, Le Rêve d'Ariane has been performed more than 250 times in front of nearly 100,000 children.
 In 2015, the same team wrote a second show, a tale for children entitled "Pomme-Henriette", which was created at the Philharmonie du Luxembourg and repeated in the programme of the Philharmonie de Paris as well as at the Opéra de Bordeaux.
 Following this success, a third family show was created, "Fanny and Felix", based on the Mendelssohn siblings, and produced by the Festival de Wallonie (in French) and deSingel in Antwerp (in Dutch).
 The three family shows were translated and produced in both languages.

 In 2017, accordionist Anne Niepold and the Alfama Quartet created 'Lalala', a warm concert full of finesse, nostalgia and humour.
 Anne Niepold's arrangements and compositions combine well-known French songs with pieces from the classical repertoire for string quartet.

-The Alfama Quartet has been trained by Walter Levin from the Lasalle Quartet, Rainer Schmidt from the Hagen Quartet, Heime Müller and Natalia Prischepenko from the Artemis Quartet, Eberhard Feltz and members of the Danel Quartet.
+The quartet was taught by Walter Levin of the Lasalle Quartet, Rainer Schmidt of the Hagen Quartet, Heime Müller and Natalia Prischepenko of the Artemis Quartet, Eberhard Feltz and members of the Danel Quartet.

-The Alfama Quatuor is supported by the Wallonie-Brussels Federation.
+The Alfama Quartet is supported by La Fédération Wallonie Bruxelles.